technical details:

 - Betsy Gay

 - Small part.
-She's initially the dance partner of Daniel Boone, but is later 'dipped' by Spanky.
+She's initially at the far left among the dancing girls, and is later 'dipped' by Spanky.

 - Gloria Brown